-The latest hacker trick is sending fake ‘file deletion’ email, taking advantage of a useful Microsoft service for all Office 365 and OneDrive customers.
+A hacker trick is sending fake ‘file deletion’ email, taking advantage of a useful Microsoft service for all Microsoft 365 and OneDrive customers.

 If many files are deleted from a OneDrive account, Microsoft sends an email warning to the customer.
-It’s possible that the deletion was accidental or caused by ransomware.
+It’s possible that the deletion was accidental, caused by ransomware or an intruder on your account.
 The warning is a good idea, giving the user a chance to recover the deleted files from the OneDrive Recycle bin.
-It’s also a protection against ransomware.

 Here’s a real OneDrive deletion warning.